-From the signed turnoff on Highway 30 in the center of the bustling metropolis of Georgetown, ID, turn E onto Georgetown Canyon Road (which is called Stringtown Road within the city limits).
+From the signed turnoff on US-30 in the center of the bustling metropolis of Georgetown, ID, turn east onto Georgetown Canyon Road (which is called Stringtown Road within the city limits).
 Drive up the road to a junction at 2.3 miles (LEFT is CR-1095/Left Hand Fork Road; STRAIGHT is Georgetown Canyon Road/FSR-102).
 Go straight; the road changes from paved to gravel here.
 At 3.1 miles, you will see an unmarked dirt road on the R/S side of the road.
 This is the Right Fork Road/FSR-225.
 Park here.
 The elevation at this junction is 6,290 feet.
 FSR-225 is a narrow jeep road that is not suitable for most vehicles.

 North Slopes, Class 2+

 From the summit, descend northward on open terrain (sagebrush).
 The terrain becomes an open forest with lots of blowdown and desert scrub/veg to contend with.
-Stay on a face/shoulder to the R/E of a gully that is clogged with excessive blowdown and requires side-hilling.
+Stay on a face/shoulder to the right/east of a gully that is clogged with excessive blowdown and requires side-hilling.
 Avoid that stuff.
 You will discover some short sections of open terrain hidden in the forest as you descend.
 Bashing through the brush isn’t a picnic, but it sure beats getting tangled up and slowed down by fallen timber.